 Board members are drawn from a wide background bringing together professional, commercial, and public sector experience.
 Board members receive a comprehensive and tailored induction on joining the Board and regularly update and refresh their skills and knowledge.
-Each year, the Board undertakes a 360-degree appraisal process to reflect on individual and collective performance.
-The outcomes inform the Board's annual training and development programme.

 The primary role of the Board is to focus on strategic direction, growth, and risk.
 The Board meets formally throughout the year for regular business, and to discuss strategic issues.
 The meetings are held in accordance with the company articles of association.